Vulnerability and Risk Assessment Methods

 Fees covers tuition and field trip-related expenses.

-Participants will go for a 3 week field trip to South Asia (India, Nepal or Sri Lanka) and will have to pay their own flights, travel insurance, accommodation, daily food allowance and vaccinations.
+Participants will go for a 3 week field trip to South Asia (Bangladesh, India, Nepal or Sri Lanka) and will have to pay for their own flights, travel insurance, accommodation, daily food allowance and vaccinations.

-6 to 24 February - Field course in Nepal
+5 to 23 February - Field course in South Asia (Bangladesh, Sri Lanka, India, or Nepal

 - 10-30 participants